gmcastil/vimrc/doc/cheats.md

 A useful link for configuring Vim to work with cscope and tags when doing kernel development is [this](https://raw.githubusercontent.com/gmcastil/vim-gruvbox8/master/colors/gruvbox8.vim) post on Stack Overflow.

+To determine when a key was last set, use `:verbose imap <tab>` or something lie that